ukitinu/markov-words/README.md

 ## Quick guide
-How to call the various commands is explained using the CLI, what follows here is more about the "big picture" (quite pretentious to call it so, small as it is, but I couldn't find a better name).
+How to call the various commands is explained using the CLI (use `mkw help command`), what follows here is more about the "big picture" (quite pretentious to call it so, but I couldn't find a better name).

 The user can **create** dictionaries, with a *name* and an *alphabet*.
 An alphabet is the set of symbols that will make up the dictionary's words.
 Most characters are allowed, apart from [control codes](https://en.wikipedia.org/wiki/C0_and_C1_control_codes),